 As part of measures to increase efficiency, the NHS is introducing Sustainability and Transformation Plans (STPs).
 These bring together healthcare organisations in specific areas to work together to support the delivery of improved health and care based on the needs of local populations.
-The first STPs have already been submitted for approval, with a view to them going live in Autumn 2016.

 1. Automated monitoring

 Monitoring conditions like humidity or temperature helps to safeguard valuable items and resources, such as patient samples and hospital blood stocks.
 However, it takes staff many hours to manually record and log readings – time that could be better spent on patient-facing tasks.
 This method also provides no information about any changes that occur between checks.
 By automating monitoring, readings are automatically recorded on a continuous basis, with data sent to the cloud every minute where it is accessible to managers, wherever they are.
 A leading pathology lab, for example, has saved thousands of hours of staff time since adopting Connected Automated Monitoring at its three laboratories, and now has a far more comprehensive picture of its cold-chain.

 2. Real-time control

 Increased efficiency cannot come at the expense of quality.
 Consolidation of services may mean that certain areas or laboratories are sometimes unmanned, but automated monitoring ensures that managers still have total control.
 For example, if temperatures move beyond set parameters, immediate alerts are sent to managers and other staff, enabling them to take fast action.
 As monitoring continues on a 24/7 basis, managers can see precise, real-time readings and take pre-emptive action to investigate rises or falls in temperature before parameters are breached.